tdwg/ac/code/build_variant_cv/termlist-header.md

 **Latest version:** http://rs.tdwg.org/ac/doc/variant/

-**Abstract:** Audubon Core uses the terms `ac:variant` and `ac:variantLiteral` to provide information about the size, extent, and availability of the Service Access Point of a media item.
+**Abstract:** Audiovisual Core uses the terms `ac:variant` and `ac:variantLiteral` to provide information about the size, extent, and availability of the Service Access Point of a media item.
 This controlled vocabulary provides values for those terms.

 **Contributors:** Steven J Baskauf (Vanderbilt University Heard Libraries), Ed Baker (Natural History Museum, London), Dan Stowell (Queen Mary University of London / Alan Turing Institute)

-**Creator:** TDWG Audubon Core Maintenance Group
+**Creator:** TDWG Audiovisual Core Maintenance Group

-**Bibliographic citation:** Audubon Core Maintenance Group.
+**Bibliographic citation:** Audiovisual Core Maintenance Group.
 2020.
-Controlled Vocabulary for Audubon Core variant: List of Terms.
+Controlled Vocabulary for Audiovisual Core variant: List of Terms.
 Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/ac/doc/variant/2020-10-13>

 ## 1 Introduction (informative)

-This document includes terms intended to be used as a controlled value for Audubon Core terms `ac:variant` and `ac:variantLiteral`.
+This document includes terms intended to be used as a controlled value for Audiovisual Core terms `ac:variant` and `ac:variantLiteral`.

 ### 1.1 Status of the content of this document